Importance of internal and external stakeholders in partnerships

 • Efficient Decision-Making: Informed decision-making is possible when project managers have a comprehensive view of stakeholder needs and priorities.

 Managing stakeholder relationships is an ongoing process.
-I suggest, at the beginning of a project, to make a list of each stakeholder, how they are, what their responsibility is and how to address them.
+At the beginning of a project, I suggest making a list of each stakeholder, who they are, what their responsibility is, and how to address them.
 For example, your day-to-day contact might benefit from a weekly status meeting.
-A more senior stakeholder might be more interested in a monthly top-level report to ensure work is progressing nicely.
+A senior stakeholder might be more interested in a monthly top-level report to ensure work is progressing nicely.

-A simple RACI matrix is very useful at this stage to easily understand your full team of stakeholders.
+A simple RACI matrix is handy at this stage to quickly understand your entire team of stakeholders.
 You can find out more about the RACI matrix here.

 Here are some best practices to consider: